vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 ### Q: My website is live but why my Sketch is not visible?

 Most likely your sketch files contain unsupported methods like rect(), circle() or any libraries like audio and so on.
+See `Unsupported Methods` section of this document.

 ### Q: I want to rename my processing sketch file or create another sketch.